kazuho/picohash/README.md

 picohash
 ===

-picohash is a header-file-only implementation of MD5, SHA1, HMAC.
+picohash is a header-file-only implementation of MD5, SHA1, SHA224, SHA256, HMAC.

 The code is placed under public domain.
 It comes without any warranty, to the extent permitted by applicable law.

-Using MD5
+Calculating Hash
 ---

 ```